WHSV-TV: News operation

 The station's weekday morning newscast, WHSV News Daybreak, has received recognition as one of the highest-rated local morning news programs in the United States.
 WHSV utilizes Facebook and Twitter accounts to relay local news stories through social media.

 In the early 1990s, the station began producing a midday newscast at noon on weekdays.
 WHSV-TV purchased its first microwave live truck in 2004.
 Prior to that, the station relied on rented equipment for remote broadcasts.
 Since 2004, WHSV-TV has purchased additional microwave equipment for use by its news department.

 2006 was a year of significant change at WHSV-TV.
 First on February 27, 2006, WHSV's weekday morning newscast expanded from a 90-minute program to a two-hour program with the addition of a half-hour at 5 a.m.; this coincided with the debut of new weather technology purchased from Weather Services International.
 The station's Harrisonburg and Augusta County news bureaus underwent a dramatic overhaul in April 2006, with the addition of new sets and studio camera equipment.
 WHSV newscasts were broadcast from a temporary studio in the Harrisonburg newsroom during the two-week construction period with the new sets debuting on April 24, 2006 (portions of WHSV's previous set, built in 1999, were donated to nearby Turner Ashby High School).
 News director Van Hackett, who joined the station in December 2003, retired in August 2006 and was succeeded by former WHSV reporter Ed Reams, who left a job at WDSU in New Orleans to return to the Shenandoah Valley.
 On July 21, 2006, popular weather anchor Jay Webb left after six years with the station, accepting a job with WDBJ in Roanoke, Virginia.
 Webb enjoyed a week-long send-off from his on-air colleagues before his final WHSV broadcast on July 21.

 On October 30, 2006, WHSV-TV dropped The Andy Griffith Show from its longtime 5:30 p.m. timeslot in favor of a half-hour newscast anchored by longtime reporter Melanie Lofton.
 This coincided with the debut of a new logo for the station, the retitling of the station's newscasts as WHSV News 3 and updated graphics for its newscasts.
-While the logo itself was new, elements of the previous graphics package were retained.
-On November 27, 2006, WHSV dropped Gari Communications' "Making a Difference" in favor of 615 Music's "News One" as the theme music for its newscasts, which remained until 2015, when it was replaced by Stephen Arnold Music's "This is the Place".

 On April 7, 2008, the station's 5 and 5:30 p.m. newscasts began featuring a three-anchor lineup consisting of Melanie Lofton, Bob Corso and meteorologist Tracy Turner.
 This new format came along with a new arrangement of the newscast.

 On December 5, 2013, TV3 Winchester ceased its news operation.